gizm0duck/redis_triple/README.md

     $ bundle

-Or install it yourself as:

 ## Usage

-  Run script/load_data.rb and wait several minutes.
-Check the output.
+    $ script/load_data.rb
+  Wait several minutes
+  Check the output, it should give you some insight into the data collected

 ## Contributing